ingobeans/btd64/readme.md

 # Data

 Data is loaded in my proprietary WLF format (weird line format). `data_to_wlf.py` compiles the `waves_data`, `bloon_types`, and `maps` from python arrays to WLF.

+# USL

+USL, or Upgrade Scripting Language, is a scripting language I made for this to store the actions of a monkeys' upgrades in a single string.
+It uses simple instructions such as `sel projs 1` and `setd a triple_attack`.